-The Raystown High-Top Sneaker Boot from Timberland is available in men’s sizing that ranges from 7 to 13 in D Medium width with half sizes up to 11.5.
+The Raystown High-Top Sneaker Cleat from Timberland is available in men’s sizing that ranges from 7 to 13 in D Medium width with half sizes up to 11.5.
 The fit is true to size both in length and width for the majority of reviewers.

 Its high-top construction is backed with ample padding around the collar and tongue, which gives the necessary foot protection, comfort, and support.
 The traditional lace-up closure that extends up to the ankle level, on the other hand, allows a customizable and secure fit.